isomerpages/mse/news/-parliament-Q-&-A/_posts/2022-08-01-written-reply-to-pq-on-hawker-stalls-left-empty-in-last-three-years.md

 description:
 ---

-#### Written Reply to Parliamentary Questions on Hawker Stalls Left Empty in Last Three Years by Ms Grace Fu, Minister for Sustainability and the Environment
+#### Written Reply to Parliamentary Question on Hawker Stalls Left Empty in Last Three Years by Ms Grace Fu, Minister for Sustainability and the Environment

 **Question:**